cornishcoder1/The-Green-Lorry/README.md

 ## Deployment

+Deployment was done at the start of the project to allow device testing throughout the development process.

-My <a href="https://cornishcoder1.github.io/pp2_Bristol_Furniture/" target="_blank" rel="noopener" aria-label="Link to open deployed site">website</a> was deployed via GitHub Pages as follows:
+My <a href="https://cornishcoder1.github.io/The-Green-Lorry/" target="_blank" rel="noopener" aria-label="Link to open deployed site">project</a> was deployed via GitHub Pages as follows:

 1. Go to https://github.com and login
-2. Navigate to the required repository (pp2_Bristol_Furniture)
+2. Navigate to the required repository (The-Green-Lorry)
 3. Click on the "Settings" button
-4. Click on "Pages"
+4. Click on "GitHub Pages"
 5. Under "Source", click the dropdown for "Branch" select "master" and then "Save"
-6. A message will then appear stating that the website is published at the deployed address
+6. A message will then appear stating that the website is published at the deployed address, this may take a few seconds.

 ------